Journal of Energy & Natural Resources Law (JERL)

 JERL was launched in January 1983, under the editorship of Professor Terence Daintith, now a Professional Fellow at the Institute of Advanced Legal Studies in London.

-The Journal's current Editor is Professor Don C Smith (pictured), Director of the Environmental and Natural Resources Program at the University of Denver (US) Sturm College of Law where he teaches Comparative Environmental Law and Contemporary Issues in Oil and Gas.
-Kaisa Huhta, associate professor of European law at the University of Eastern Finland, is the journal’s Associate Editor.
-The Editors are assisted by the Journal Board and Editorial Advisory Committee, comprised of members of the Academic Advisory Group (AAG) of IBA SEERIL.
+The Journal's current Editor is Kaisa Huhta, associate professor of European law at the University of Eastern Finland.
+She is assisted by Editor Emeritus, Don C Smith, University of Denver and the Journal Board and Editorial Advisory Committee, comprised of members of the Academic Advisory Group (AAG) of IBA SEERIL.
 Together, they bring to the journal an unsurpassed expertise in all areas of energy and natural resources law.

 Featuring contributions written by some of the finest academic minds and most successful practitioners in this area of study, JERL is a highly respected journal committed to reflecting contemporary issues that face the energy and natural resources sectors.